Azure/bicep-registry-modules/CONTRIBUTING.md

 ### Creating a directory for the new module

-Add a new directory under the `modules` folder in your local bicep-registry-modules repository with the path in lowercase following the pattern `<ModuleGroup>/<ModuleName>`. `<ModuleGroup>` can be any Azure resource provider name without the `Microsoft.` prefix. `<ModuleName>` should be a singular noun or noun phrase.
+Add a new directory under the `modules` folder in your local bicep-registry-modules repository with the path in lowercase following the pattern `<ModuleGroup>/<ModuleName>`.
+Typical `<ModuleGroup>` names are Azure resource provider names without the `Microsoft.` prefix, but other names are also allowed as long as they make sense. `<ModuleName>` should be a singular noun or noun phrase.
 Child modules should be placed side by side with parent modules to maintain a flat file structure.
 For examples:

 - `compute/vm-with-public-ip`
 - `web/containerized-web-app`